johnsonjh/pc/README.md

 <!-- scspell-id: 498fb4ee-a43d-11f0-aae1-80ee73e9b8e7 -->
 # `pc`: programmers calculator

-`pc` is a greatly enhanced fork of the venerable SGI→Be→Haiku `pc` programmers calculator—the ultimate integer calculator for C programmers, supporting casts, modulo, shifts, bitwise operations, and more, in exactly the way C programmers expect on their system.
+`pc` is an enhanced fork of the SGI/Be/Haiku programmers calculator.

 ## Syntax and operators